Brief

 Pik Lenin (7134m);

-on 21 August V. Udris descends from the top with his snowboard (second such
+on 21 August V. Udris descends from the top with his snowboard (the second such

 descent at all and the first one via the North Face of the peak)